The Secret To Learn SPANISH VERBS CONJUGATIONS

 The verbs that end in -ar (amar); the verbs that end in -er (comer) and the verbs that end in -ir (abrir).

-Regular verbs are those that follow their conjugation model, they do not modify their root or their termination when conjugated.
-Most verbs in Spanish are regular.
+Regular verbs are those that follow their conjugation model, they do not modify their stem or their termination when conjugated.
+Thankfully, most verbs in Spanish are regular.

-The most effective way to memorize verbs is to make a list.
-You can do it by hand in your notebook, on your computer or even on your cell phone.
+The most effective way to do so is by making a list.
+You can do it by writing in your notebook, on your computer, or even on your cell phone.
 Follow these steps to start memorizing the conjugation of the verb:

 Regular verbs are the easiest to learn since they follow the same conjugation model.
 The problem arises with irregular verbs.
 What can we do to learn those verbs?
 Well, the best thing you can do is to be friends with them.

 If you look at a frame of conjugations you will see that the irregularities of the verbs are not so random and are often repeated.
 You can put together groups of verbs that have the same irregularities and study them together.